Saturday, December 21, 2024

 The table with the primary key is called the parent table, and the table with the foreign key is called the child table.
 The values used by the foreign key of the child table must exist in the parent table.

-It is a common practice to create a table on an SQL server with a foreign key at once to relate it to another table and make the entire schema more organized.
+It is a common practice to create a table in SQL Server with a foreign key at once to relate it to another table and make the entire schema more organized.

 );

-This way, we create a table with a foreign key in SQL server and relate two tables (Orders and Customers).
-The Order_ID column is the primary key of the Orders table, and the Customer_ID column is the foreign key referencing the Customer_ID column in the parent Customers table.
+This way, we create a table with a foreign key in SQL Server and relate two tables (production.products and production.categories).
+The product_id column is the primary key of the production.products table, and the category_id column is the foreign key referencing the category_id column in the parent production.categories table.

 CREATE TABLE from another table